 Being something of a forgotten hero in the Lotus back catalogue, the Europa’s values lag behind those of the Elan.
 Club Lotus chairman Alan Morgan cites a factor in pricing: the cost of restoration.
 ‘In the UK, the bottom line for an engine, chassis, interior and body restoration on a Europa is £10-15k, so it’s understandable why there are still a good number of projects around – and why the good cars out there still command such a premium.’

-Obviously the early cars are the rarest, and you will have more luck finding a twin-cam.
-Projects can still be picked up from around £4500, but usable cars can go from £13,000-£20,000.
-Obviously the best examples, especially in Special JPS trim, sell for around £32,000.
+Finding a good twin-cam will be easier, and more rewarding in the long run.
+Projects can still be picked up from around £6000, but usable cars can go from £15,000-£24,000.
+Obviously the best examples, especially in Special JPS trim, sell for around £36,000.

 The Europa rewards keen drivers with excellent handling and uncorrupted steering.
 Once fully sorted, it shouldn’t be any less reliable than any of its mid-engined opposition.
 The main advice is to buy the very best you can afford, keep on top of its maintenance… and enjoy.